brennanashley/lambdalost/_posts/2021-02-27-Portfolio-Project_NBA.md

 ![image](https://user-images.githubusercontent.com/76409576/109405682-a64b1500-7938-11eb-8a66-b5206be2b62d.png)
 This catplot shows different career lengths and how many players correspond.
 A hue was added to show the difference between conference attended.

+I used a chi square test of independence, the chi2_contingency function, to see if there was a correlation between Power 6 conference and a successful career in the NBA.
 ![image](https://user-images.githubusercontent.com/76409576/109573556-dfa88f80-7ab4-11eb-9fbf-f22549de1097.png)
 After doing the test, the p-value is: 2.9795317795864165e-08.
 This is a very small p-value, so we would reject the null hypothesis and assume there is a statistically significant relationship between college attended and successful NBA career.